Choosing the right counterfactual: ITS vs. synthetic control on the same data#

 A natural objection at this point: couldn’t we just add the control units as covariates to CausalImpact and fix the problem?
 After all, CausalImpact does accept covariates — it would use the control units as predictors in its BSTS regression component.

-This is actually a real technique called Comparative Interrupted Time Series (CITS), and CausalPy supports it too.
+This is actually a real technique called Comparative Interrupted Time Series (CITS) [Lopez Bernal et al., 2018], and CausalPy supports it too.
 In CITS, you include control units as predictors in your ITS formula (e.g., treatment ~ 1 + control), which helps account for common trends and external shocks that affect both treated and control units simultaneously.

 But even CITS has important limitations compared to Synthetic Control: